cmacrury/cmacrury.github.io-old/_news/announcement_5.md

 related_posts: false
 ---

-``Extending Wormald's Differential Equation Method to One-sided Bounds'' is accepted to Combinatorics, Probability and Computing.
+<b> Extending Wormald's Differential Equation Method to One-sided Bounds </b> is accepted to Combinatorics, Probability and Computing.